drfuzzi/CSC2106_LoRaWAN/README.md

 ![image](https://github.com/drfuzzi/CSC2106_LoRaWAN/assets/108112390/3eea14ae-cb3f-4171-89fb-5c9dc5ef7af4)

-Compile ttsce-otaa-helloworld sketch.
+Compile ttn_otaa_helloworld sketch.
 You should not see any errors (but there are warnings).

-Upload the ttsce-otaa-helloworld sketch to the Arduino board.
+Upload the ttn_otaa_helloworld sketch to the Arduino board.
 You should not see any errors.

 ![image](https://github.com/drfuzzi/CSC2106_LoRaWAN/assets/108112390/32b58143-f404-428f-970e-5b7fa8e4ad5d)